What is a Rust Converter?

 Skin irritation is a risk.
 We recommend to use suitable PPE such as either safety glasses or goggles.
 We also recommend the use of chemical resistant gloves.

 How Should I Dispose Of Any Unused Rust Converter?

 Contact your local regulatory agency to determine the proper method of disposal.

 Yes, Rust Converter contains tannic acid.
 You should immediately get medical attention.

 Are Vapours From Rust Converter Harmful?

-No, you should not allow Rust Converters to come in contact with foods or fresh water supply.
+You should not allow Rust Converters to come in contact with foods or fresh water supply.

 Can I Put A Powder Coat Over Rust Converter?

 Promain does not recommend using a powder coating over the rust converter.
 We have not tested rust converter using a powder coating.
 You do not typically use powder coats over primers, but is over bare metal.
-We do not know how effective the powder coating would be in adhering to the rust converter product.
+We do not know how effective the powder coating would be in adhering to the product.
 It may prematurely flake or blister.